Quantum-Limited Acoustoelectric Amplification in a Piezoelectric-2DEG Heterostructure: Deriving the Electric Susceptibility

 It is worth noting, however, that the average detuning is invariant in the drift velocity.
 This average value in turn equals the electronic transition frequency (i.e., the difference between the final and initial electronic state frequencies) in the case of an unbiased electronic distribution.
 As such, the effect of the drift velocity is equivalent to the scenario where the effective speed of sound is shifted from $v_s \rightarrow v_s - v_d$.
 This matches the intuitive deduction that in the frame of reference of the drifting electrons, the acoustic wave undergoes a Doppler shift to an effective frequency $(v_s - v_d)q$, labeled as $\Omega$ above.
 Consequently, $\chi^{(1)}_L(-\omega_0)$ will indeed serve as the $\chi^{(1)}_L(q,-\Omega,\gamma)$ input in the Lindhard-to-Mermin conversion in Eq.~\eqref{eq: lindhard to mermin conversion}.

 The specific methods for deriving the imaginary parts of the Lindhard susceptibility are shown in Appendices~\ref{sec: Imaginary Part of Chi(1) High-Mobility/Low-Drift-Velocity Calculation} and~\ref{sec: Imaginary Part of Chi(1) Low-Mobility Limit} (for the high-mobility/low-drift-velocity and low-mobility limits, respectively).
-The general method is described by the integral in Eq.~\eqref{eq: low-mobility chi(1) integral}, which we re-write as follows:
+The general method is described by the following integral \cite{chatterjee2024abinitio}: